Simply-Love/Simply-Love-SM5/README.md

 * ScreenEvaluationSummary (lacks pagination)
 * ScreenNameEntry (done enough) (but should ideally be re-written to allow RepeatingInput)
 * Score vocalization
-* Combos don't carry over from song to song.

 **NICE THINGS I WOULD LIKE TO IMPLEMENT**